mortezakowkabi/jcb-persian-documentation/042-How-to-setup-tabs-after-upgrade-to-v2.5.8-in-JCB.md

 1. Click **Compile** in JCB to build your component package.
 2. Install the generated `.zip` file in your Joomla site.
-3. Open the component’s backend view to confirm your tabs appear as expected.
+3. Open the component's backend view to confirm your tabs appear as expected.

 You should now see your fields grouped neatly under each tab, just as defined in your Admin View.